JacobBruce/BitShop/README.md

 ## Updating

 Check which files have changed in the new version of BitShop and replace your old files with the updated files.
 Then re-apply any customizations you made to the new files.

+## Planned Updates

+These are some of the future updates planned for BitShop.
+Contributers are welcome to work on these or any other features because I have limited time to work on BitShop.

+- option to change default coin symbol from BTC
+- shipping zones with sub-zones (states)
+- make rss feed more modular (file based)
+- widget system for cart and top/best prods
+- adjustable tax rate for cart
+- add a wish list system
+- automatic updater & version check
+- add ticket support system
+- mailing list (if only to see list)
+- send emails when items in stock
+- postgresql & SQLite support
+- fix old language files
+- ability for user to change themes